James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 Disregard the V10 soft roller attachment and the V15 Detection in the photo above.

-You can see that the V10, V11 TorqueDrive, and Outsize are similar in their structure and design.
+You can see that the V10, V11 TorqueDrive, and Outsize share a similar structure and design.

 All have the same bristle design and diameter, while the Outsize is the widest.